 Javed Khan is a leading figure in the UK public and voluntary sectors, with thirty years’ experience developing a track record of successfully managing change through key high profile leadership roles.

 Javed is Chief Executive of Barnardo's, the UK's oldest and largest children’s charity.
-With HRH The Queen as its Patron, Barnardo’s runs 960 services in local communities, including support for children who have been sexually exploited, young people leaving the care system, children with a parent in prison and families struggling to cope.
+With HRH The Queen as its Patron, Barnardo’s runs 996 services in local communities, including support for children who have been sexually exploited, young people leaving the care system, children with a parent in prison and families struggling to cope.
 Barnardo’s also finds loving adoptive homes and foster placements for children in care.
-Last year it helped transform the lives of more than 240,000 of the UK’s most vulnerable children, young people and their families.
+Last year it helped transform the lives of more than 248,000 children, young people, parents and carers.
 Many more were helped by campaigning to change policy and public opinion.
-He leads a staff team of over 8,500, with 16,000 volunteers across 960 services, with a retail chain of 640 shops, making it the seventh largest charity in the UK.
+He leads a staff team of over 8,500, with 16,000 volunteers across 996 services, with a retail chain of 640 shops, making it the seventh largest charity in the UK.
 As a British Pakistani, he is the first non white CEO in Barnardo’s 150 year history.

 Previously, Javed was CEO at Victim Support, which helps over a million victims and witnesses each year, having 600 sites across England and Wales.
 Under Javed’s leadership the charity successfully managed significant change where it restructured itself; embraced major financial challenges; raised its public and political profile; generated new business opportunities, and was recognised in major awards including short lists for Charity of the Year, Best Campaign of the Year, Best Partnership Initiative and the Queen’s Jubilee Award.

 Javed joined Victim Support in 2010, from the Government Office for London where he was the Executive Director to the London Serious Youth Violence Board.
 In this senior civil service role he worked across London’s key agencies to reduce serious youth violence.